Dr. Seuss Craft For My Many Colored Days

 Feelings just happen and normalizing them is a way to decrease anxiety.
 Sometimes feelings are so overwhelming and kids need to learn how to identify the difference between feelings and what is really happening around them.
 When children can identify with their feelings, stress and anxiety levels are lower.

 When children understand feelings, they can learn ways to self sooth that are healthy and productive.
 This takes practice.
+My Many Colored Days offers opportunities to talk about feelings.

 Emotional health is connected to physical health.
 When kids can’t express themselves in heathy ways, their feelings can manifest into headaches, belly aches and temper tantrums that are sometimes physically harmful.
 Talking through feelings and ways to use them to grow is healthy for kids and parents.